Ceres (dwarf planet): Composition

-The surface composition of Ceres is homogeneous on a global scale, and is rich in carbonates and ammoniated phyllosilicates that have been altered by water, though water ice in the regolith varies from approximately 10% in polar latitudes to much drier, even ice-free, in the equatorial regions.
+The surface composition of Ceres is homogeneous on a global scale, and it is rich in carbonates and ammoniated phyllosilicates that have been altered by water, though water ice in the regolith varies from approximately 10% in polar latitudes to much drier, even ice-free, in the equatorial regions.

 Studies using the Hubble Space Telescope show graphite, sulfur, and sulfur dioxide on Ceres's surface.
-The graphite is evidently the result of space weathering on Ceres's older surfaces; the latter two are volatile under Cererian conditions and would be expected to either escape quickly or settle in cold traps, and so are evidently associated with areas with relatively recent geological activity.
+The graphite is evidently the result of space weathering on Ceres's older surfaces; the latter two are volatile under Cererian conditions and would be expected to either escape quickly or settle in cold traps, and so are evidently associated with relatively recent geological activity.

-Organic compounds were detected in Ernutet Crater, and most of the planet's near surface is rich in carbon, at approximately 20% by mass.
+Organic compounds were detected in the Ernutet crater, and at least another eleven regions are candidates for their presence.
+Most of the planet's near surface is rich in carbon, at approximately 20% by mass.
 The carbon content is more than five times higher than in carbonaceous chondrite meteorites analysed on Earth.
 The surface carbon shows evidence of being mixed with products of rock-water interactions, such as clays.
 This chemistry suggests Ceres formed in a cold environment, perhaps outside the orbit of Jupiter, and that it accreted from ultra-carbon-rich materials in the presence of water, which could provide conditions favourable to organic chemistry.

 Craters

 Dawn revealed that Ceres has a heavily cratered surface, though with fewer large craters than expected.
 Models based on the formation of the current asteroid belt had predicted Ceres should have ten to fifteen craters larger than 400 km in diameter.
 The largest confirmed crater on Ceres, Kerwan Basin, is 284 km across.
 The most likely reason for this is viscous relaxation of the crust slowly flattening out larger impacts.

 Ceres's north polar region shows far more cratering than the equatorial region, with the eastern equatorial region in particular comparatively lightly cratered.
-The overall size frequency of craters of between twenty and a hundred kilometres (10–60mi) is consistent with their having originated in the Late Heavy Bombardment, with craters outside the ancient polar regions likely erased by early cryovolcanism.
+The overall size frequency of craters of between twenty and a hundred kilometres (10–60 mi) is consistent with their having originated in the Late Heavy Bombardment, with craters outside the ancient polar regions likely erased by early cryovolcanism.
 Three large shallow basins (planitiae) with degraded rims are likely to be eroded craters.
 The largest, Vendimia Planitia, at 800 km across, is also the largest single geographical feature on Ceres.
 Two of the three have higher than average ammonium concentrations.

 Dawn observed 4,423 boulders larger than 105 m in diameter on the surface of Ceres.
 These boulders likely formed through impacts, and are found within or near craters, though not all craters contain boulders.
 Large boulders are more numerous at higher latitudes.
 Boulders on Ceres are brittle and degrade rapidly due to thermal stress (at dawn and dusk, the surface temperature changes rapidly) and meteoritic impacts.
-Their maximum age is estimated to be 150million years, much shorter than the lifetime of boulders on Vesta.
+Their maximum age is estimated to be 150 million years, much shorter than the lifetime of boulders on Vesta.